 By Order of the ROOTSTOWN ZONING BOARD OF APPEALS

-A Comprehensive Land Use Plan (CLUP) contract has been signed and we will be asking residents to be part of a group to assist the contractor in developing the CLUP.
+A Comprehensive Land Use Plan (CLUP) Citizen Advisory Committee has met twice in providing insight to the consultant in updating the 18-year old plan.
 This plan is a framework to help guide Rootstown in its future plans for development-- residential and commercial.